EmployeeIssues.comU.S. Employee Rights in Plain English

 E-Verify System is short for Employment Eligibility Verification Program.
 It is an Internet-based computer application that permits employers to verify the employment eligibility (work-authorization status) of newly-hired employees, electronically over the Internet.

-E-Verify is operated by Citizenship and Immigration Services (USCIS) in the Department of Homeland Security (DHS), in partnership with the Social Security Administration (SSA).
+E-Verify is operated by U.S. Citizenship and Immigration Services (USCIS) under the Department of Homeland Security (DHS), in partnership with the Social Security Administration (SSA).

 How does the E-Verify System work?

-To start, the employer and newly-hired employee complete Form I-9, Employment Eligibility Verification [Español].
+To start, the employer (or the employer's agent) and newly-hired employee complete Form I-9, Employment Eligibility Verification.
 Then the employer submits the Form I-9 information to E-Verify over the Internet, no later than three business days after the new-hire's start date.

-To validate the new-hire's employment eligibility, the E-Verify System electronically compares the Form I-9 information submitted by the employee, to that stored in databases maintained by the SSA and DHS.
+To validate the new-hire's employment eligibility, the E-Verify System electronically compares the Form I-9 information submitted by the employee, to that stored in databases maintained by the SSA and USCIS.

-If the E-Verify System determines that the new-hire is authorized to work in the USA, then it displays a confirmation message.
-If it cannot verify the new-hire's employment eligibility, then it displays a "Tentative Non-confirmation" message.
-The finding is tentative, because the new-hire may contest it the through the appropriate government agency while continuing to work his or her new job.
+If the E-Verify System determines that the new-hire is authorized to work in the USA, it issues an "Employment Authorized" message.
+If it cannot verify the new-hire's employment eligibility, it issues a "Tentative Non-confirmation" message.
+The finding is tentative, because the new-hire may contest it through the appropriate government agency while continuing to work his or her new job.

 In addition to data verification, the E-Verify System is capable of biometric verification such as photo matching.
-More biometrics will be rolled out over time.
+More biometrics and other enhancements will be rolled out over time.

 How do employers participate in E-Verify?

-Employers (or their designated agents) participate in E-Verify by registering at the DHS site.
-Registration is free and provides instructions at each stage of the process.
-Registrants must accept the electronic E-Verify Memorandum of Understanding (MOU) and complete a tutorial before using the System.
+Employers (or their agents) participate in E-Verify by enrolling once and then by registering authorized users.
+Enrollment is free and provides instructions at each stage of the process.

-Participating in E-Verify was initially voluntary for most employers and it still is for most; however, a few states have made employer participation mandatory by law and several others are considering similar laws.
-In the meantime, President Bush ordered Federal contractors to participate.
+E-Verify participation is voluntary for most employers, but a few states have made participation mandatory by law for certain employers and several others are considering similar laws.
+Additionally, former President George W. Bush ordered Federal contractors to participate.

 How do I obtain more information about E-Verify?

-Note: Because the E-Verify System is relatively new and still evolving at this writing, the information and links in this article are subject to change.
-To receive updates, subscribe to Employee Rights Blog.
+Note: Because the E-Verify System is still evolving, the information and links in this article are subject to change.
+To receive important updates, subscribe to Employee Rights Blog.

 Next Page > E-Verify System Employee Rights